The Blue Compass SEO Guide

 If you create one million pieces of content tomorrow, you won’t dominate the search engines.
 There are already millions and millions of blogs - more content doesn’t always equal better search rankings.

-Content + SEO best practices are the answer to more visibility and traffic to your site.
+Search engine optimized content is the answer to more visibility and traffic to your site.

 For now, we’re going to focus on how to best use copywriting to increase traffic, but there are many other forms of content to consider when developing your overall digital strategy: